Smoking Fish

 Cold smoking fish fillets.

 Cold smoking at its best.
-Waldemar Kozik is making meat products of the highest quality at the Catskill Mountains of New York.
+Waldemar Kozik is making meat products of the highest quality in the Catskill Mountains of New York.

-The pigs were traditionally slaughtered for Christmas and the meat had to last until the summer.
-Noble cuts were cooked or salted, the trimmings were used for sausages.
+The pigs were traditionally slaughtered for Christmas, and the meat had to last until the summer.
+Noble cuts were cooked or salted; the trimmings were used for sausages.
 They needed to be dried to last through the winter.
 That was not easy with freezing temperatures outside.
-The only way to heat up storage facilities was to burn the wood that produced the smoke.
+The only way to heat up storage facilities was to burn the wood, and that produced the smoke.
 There were two choices for protecting meats from the heat:

 • Hanging meats 5 feet above a small smoldering fire.